-Within the City of Launceston, the workforce has a similar proportion of Managers and Professionals compared to Regional TAS.
+In the City of Launceston, 21.4% of workers were Professionals, compared to 16.0% in Regional TAS.

 Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.